onehashai/onehash-connect/templates/zerver/integrations/puppet.md

-Zulip supports Puppet integration and can notify you when Puppet runs fail (or when they happen at all).
+Connect supports Puppet integration and can notify you when Puppet runs fail (or when they happen at all).

 1. Follow the instructions